 Low FODMAP option: Omit head of garlic and olive oil from the recipe above.
 Skip step 4 and instead add 3 tbsp ghee, 2 tbsp garlic-infused olive oil, 1 cup almond milk, 2 tsp salt (or to taste), ¾ tsp ground black pepper (or to taste) to the large bowl with the potatoes prior to mashing.

-*If the head of garlic falls apart, don’t panic – just place any rouge cloves upright (cut side up) in the tinfoil bowl with the rest of the head.
+*If the head of garlic falls apart, don’t panic – just place any loose cloves upright (cut side up) in the tinfoil bowl with the rest of the head.

 **This is an important safety step – if there is still water in the Instant Pot when you warm up the ghee (or any cooking fat, for that matter), it may cause the ghee to significantly splatter, leading to burns.

-Keywords: mashed potatoes, instant pot, side dishes, holiday side dishes, holiday recipes, paleo, whole30, low FODMAP, dairy-free, gluten-free
+Keywords: mashed potatoes, instant pot, pressure cooker, side dishes, holiday side dishes, holiday recipes, paleo, whole30, low FODMAP, dairy-free, gluten-free